onomatopoetica/budget-tracker/README.md

 ## Demo

-#### The following is an overview of the application in operation and rendering of the Workout Tracker app.
+#### The following is an overview of the application in operation and rendering of the Budget Tracker app.

 <img src="./public/placeholder.gif" alt="app video" width="900" height="auto"> <br>